-Homework will be collected about every two classes.
+Homework will be collected regularely.
 Six problems will be randomly selected and each will be graded out of 10 points.
 Late homework will receive at most 25 percent credit.
 You should write up your solutions neatly and staple the work together.

-I reserve the right to give in-class quizzes.
+I also give in-class quizzes.
 Quizzes will be counted towards your final course grade as a part of your homework.